hankwarner/netsuite-order-importer/README.md

 # Description
-API endpoint for importing orders from microsites, such as Pro.Supply.com, Google Nest Pro, etc., into the NetSuite for fulfillment and reporting.
+API endpoint for importing orders from microsites, such as Pro.Supply.com, Google Nest Pro, etc., into NetSuite for fulfillment and reporting.

-## Headers
+# Headers
 **required** `Content-Type: application/json`

 **required** `Authorization: NLAuth nlauth_account={NS_ACCT_ID},nlauth_email={NS_EMAIL},nlauth_signature={NS_PW},nlauth_role={NS_ROLE}`

-## Body
+# Body
 Accepts a JSON object with the following key-value pairs:

-### Required
+## Required
  **int** `CustomerId`: Internal NetSuite ID of the customer.

  **string** `SiteOrderNumber`: Purchase Order number from the respective microservice.
 Populates _otherrefnum_.

+### Items:
  **Array<object>** `Items`: an array of objects containing the items on the order.
 Each object must include the following:

    **string** `ItemId`: the NetSuite internal ID of the item